-Continued and persistent tardiness will result in progressive disciplinary action at the discretion of the administrator.
+Subsequent tardiness in increments of 5 will result in multiple days of ADC or DDC.
 Excessive lateness to school is disruptive to the educational process.
 Habitual lateness to school is considered as a form of truancy and may result in a truancy referral.